 Once you’ve picked a VPN, watching Hulu from the UK, Canada or elsewhere is simple.
 Simply sign into your VPN service and select a US server - most VPNs should let you pick the location of your IP address - then head to the Hulu website.

 It’s worth remembering that you’ll still need a Hulu account to watch anything, and Hulu itself isn’t free.
-Fortunately it isn’t too expensive - you can pay either $7.99 per month with some ads, or $11.99 with no ads at all, and either way new subscribers can get their first month entirely for free.
+Fortunately it isn’t too expensive - you can pay either $5.99 per month with some ads, or $11.99 with no ads at all (and the added bonus of offline downloads on iOS), and either way new subscribers can get their first month entirely for free.

 Unfortunately, there is one more complication.
 Hulu sometimes blocks non-US credit cards - so if you don’t already have an account and want to set one up, it might reject your attempts to sign up.